Lord George Beresford: Political career

 Beresford was returned to parliament for Londonderry in 1802.
 In 1812 he was returned for Coleraine, sworn of the Privy Council and appointed Comptroller of the Household under Lord Liverpool.
 In 1814 he was elected to parliament for County Waterford.
 He did not sit in parliament between 1826 and 1830 but nonetheless continued as Comptroller of the Household.
 He was once again returned to parliament for County Waterford in March 1830 and remained as Comptroller of the Household until the Whigs came to power under Lord Grey in late 1830.
 He continued to represent County Waterford in parliament until the 1831 general election.

 Family

-Beresford married Harriet Schutz, daughter of John Bacon Schutz, of Gillingham Hall, Suffolk, on 22 November 1808.
+Beresford married Harriet Schutz, daughter of John Bacon Schutz, Esq. of Gillingham Hall, Suffolk, on 22 November 1808.
 They had three daughters: